edgarmilvus/PythonProgrammingSeries/README.md

 ## 📂 Repository Structure

 The code is organized by Volume and Chapter.
-Each directory contains the `main.py` scripts, `requirements.txt` specific to that chapter, and any necessary asset files.

 ```text
 .